A characterization of the 2-fusion system of L_4(q): Structure of the involution centralizer

-Unless otherwise specified, we assume for the remainder of this paper that $\F$ is a fusion system satisyfing Hypothesis~\ref{H:main}, adopting the notation there.
-The next Proposition allows us to choose a suitable realization of $\K$.
+Unless otherwise specified, we assume for the remainder of this paper that $\F$ is a fusion system satisyfing Hypothesis~\ref{H:main}, and we adopt the notation there.
+The next proposition allows us to choose a suitable realization of $\K$.

-\begin{proposition} Let $P$ be a nonabelian dihedral group of order $2^k$.
-There is a unique perfect saturated fusion system $\K$ on $P$.
+\begin{proposition} For fixed $k$, the subsystem $\K$ is uniquely determined up to isomorphism.
 Fix a prime $p \equiv 5 \pmod{8}$, let $q = p^{2^{k-2}}$, and set $K = L_2(q)$.
 Then $\K$ is strongly tamely realized by $K$. \end{proposition} \begin{proof} Lemma~\ref{L:fsmaxcl}(a) shows there is a unique fusion system $\K$ on $P$ with $\K = O^2(\K)$.
 That $\K$ is tamely realized by $K$ is the content of \cite[Proposition~4.3]{AOV2012}.
 Strong tameness follows from Proposition~\ref{P:l2qinL2}. \end{proof}